 We are dedicated to finding volunteering placements for anyone with a long-term physical/mental health condition or learning disability who would like to volunteer.

 Volunteering Hounslow finds a suitable placement for the volunteer, which lasts 12 weeks.
 During this time, the volunteer completes a placement diary, reviewing their development and achievements, and receives regular one-to-one advice and support.
 Volunteers on the programme will be supported throughout by Volunteering Hounslow.

-Anybody living or studying in Hounslow with a physical or mental health condition lasting one year or which is expected to last for one year is eligible.
+Anybody aged over 18, living or studying in Hounslow, with a physical/mental health condition or learning difficulty lasting one year or which is expected to last for one year is eligible.
 The scheme is entirely free.

 - develop an individual's skills and give them new experiences.